-Nashville is experiencing some growing pains due to such rapid growth the last several years, and 82 people move to the Music City every day.
+Nashville is experiencing some growing pains due to such rapid growth the last several years, and 82 people move to Nashville every day.
 While this means more traffic and construction, it also means more opportunity, better amenities, and more jobs from its thriving startup and healthcare scenes.
 Here are some of the best amenities Nashville has to offer if you or your family is considering moving here.

 Unparalleled Country Music Scene

 Nashville's nicknamed the Music City for good reason.
 The establishment of WSM in the 1920s and the subsequent creation of the Grand Ole Opry set the stage for Nashville's music scene today.
 The Opry is now America's longest-running radio show with over 90 years of weekly performances, launching the careers of countless country stars.
 The Opry stage has been graced by the likes of Hank Williams, Patsy Cline, Loretta Lynn, and Elvis Presley.
 While Nashville is still most known as the national hub of country music, there's a huge variety of live music you can go out and listen to in lounges and stadiums alike.
 People in Nashville love going out to hear music, visit restaurants, and watch sports events, but it still has that smaller city vibe with tons of art and quirky shops.

 Easy Access to a Variety of In-State Universities

 Whether you already live in or are considering why you should move to Nashville, education can be an important factor because of the cost of in-state versus out-of-state tuition.
 Within a four-hour drive in any direction lie several well-respected colleges, including four University of Tennessee campuses, Vanderbilt University, and the University of Memphis.
 The proximity to Nashville makes it a fun day trip or permanent residence, depending on which university you attend.
 For families with younger children or high schoolers getting ready to send out applications, there are plenty of public or in-state options for the future.